 Private school, public school, homeschool… there’s nothing inherently wrong with any of them, and whatever works best for your family works for me.
 Every family is different.

-(We actually do send our kids to private Christian school, and I went to public school myself.
-Both were positive experiences.)
+(We actually do send our kids to a private Christian school, and I went to public school myself.
+Both the Christian private elementary school and the public school were positive experiences.)

 That being said, there is one particular danger that’s unique to private Christian school, and that is complacency.